IBM/operator-for-redis-cluster/docs/docs/home.md

 You can find two Helm charts in the `charts` folder:

-- `operator-for-redis-cluster` used to deploy the operator in your Kubernetes cluster.
+- `operator-for-redis` used to deploy the operator in your Kubernetes cluster.
-- `icm-redis-cluster` used to create the `RedisCluster` CR that will be managed by the operator.
+- `node-for-redis` used to create the `RedisCluster` CR that will be managed by the operator.

 Operator deployment example:
 ```console